lapce/lapce-docs/get-started/remote-development.md

 <figure><img src="../.gitbook/assets/remote_ssh_palette.png" alt=""><figcaption></figcaption></figure>

-Upon successful ssh connection your local Lapce instance uploads a script that downloads corresponding lapce-proxy version onto the remote host from GitHub releases (currently only Mac Os and Linux remote hosts are supported).
+Upon successful ssh connection your local Lapce instance uploads a script that downloads corresponding lapce-proxy version onto the remote host from GitHub releases.
 Once lapce-proxy downloaded and started on the remote machine your local Lapce instance establishes a connection to it via SSH tunnel.

 After it's connected, it will show a green connected status on the remote development icon.
 Then you can start to `Open folder` as if you are opening a local folder.